 How the Lungs Affect Anxiety

-Hyperventilation is one of the most common triggers of panic attacks and severe anxiety symptoms, such as chest pains, rapid heartbeat, light headedness, and shortness of breath.
-These feelings often trigger intense anxiety (and further hyperventilation), which can be extremely difficult to manage and may cause the development of an anxiety disorder (most commonly panic disorder).
+Those who smoke tend to start breathing faster or less efficiently than those that do not smoke.
+Faster breathing can cause what is known as "hyperventilation," which is when the body breathes out carbon dioxide too quickly.
+Carbon dioxide is necessary for the body and brain to function properly.
+Hyperventilation is one of the most common triggers of panic attacks and severe anxiety symptoms, such as chest pains, rapid heartbeat, lightheadedness, and shortness of breath.
+These feelings often trigger intense anxiety (and further hyperventilation), which can be extremely difficult to manage and may cause the development of an anxiety disorder (most commonly, panic disorder).

-How to Stop Hyperventilation and Anxiety From Smoking and Quitting
+How to Manage Hyperventilation When Smoking or Quitting

 Try the following: